Advertisement

 Medical professionals, billionaires, and activists from around the country are watching Massachusetts voters closely as they decide Ballot Question 4 — a complex proposal on the legalization of psychedelic substances.

 Supporters — including the Washington, D.C.-based New Approach PAC and Massachusetts for Mental Health Options — have raised more than $6 million dollars in support of the ballot proposal.
-A disorganized yet vocal opposition of medical professionals has not raised any money.
+An opposition committee has raised just more than $100,000.

 If the measure passes, Massachusetts residents over 21 would be able to grow, possess, and use certain natural psychedelics — but the commercial sale of the substances would remain prohibited.
 Instead, licensed centers could provide psychedelics to customers in a controlled setting.
 Both the centers and the substances would be regulated by a proposed state commission.